ANALYSIS-Metro rescue puts Britain's banking underdogs under spotlight

 Metro Bank shares buckle under string of setbacks Metro Bank shares buckle under string of setbacks https://tmsnrt.rs/46DOS1x

-(Reporting by Iain Withers, Pablo Mayo Cerqueiro, Anousha Sakoui, Huw Jones, Amy-Jo Crowley, Sinead Cruise and Chiara Elisei; Editing by Alexander Smith)
+(Reporting by Iain Withers, Pablo Mayo Cerqueiro, Anousha Sakoui, Huw Jones, Amy-Jo Crowley, Sinead Cruise and Chiara Elisei in London and by Nelson Bocanegra in Bogota; Editing by Alexander Smith and Jonathan Oatis)

 ((Iain.Withers@thomsonreuters.com;))